zoylendt/zoylendt.github.io/content/Coding/NiceGUI - multiplayer game.md

 The game logic can be managed by [pyminion](https://github.com/evanofslack/pyminion):
-	- API is mentioned on
+	- API is mentioned in README.md, but without documentation
+	- maybe run the game in a separate thread (with 'import threading')?

 Desired functions:
 	- [ ] single page (to simplify) - > maybe like [this](https://github.com/zauberzeug/nicegui/tree/main/examples/single_page_app)?